 - The SEC issued interim final amendments on the Holding Foreign Companies Accountable Act (HFCAA).

 The recent economic and political changes are likely to drive steady shifts in the accounting and finance space for the foreseeable future.
 As new updates unfold, financial leaders must be aware and prepared, with resources and solutions that meet their timelines.

-Get more insight on current accounting trends and the changes awaiting industry leaders by attending our virtual CPE, “Accounting Trends for Financial Leaders.”
+Get more insight on current accounting trends and the changes awaiting industry leaders by watching our webinar, “Accounting Trends for Financial Leaders.”